mbeayou/mbeayou/README.md

 * Developed a desktop applications using .NET framework (sales system and other tools) using vb.net.
 * Designed and deployed a web application and CRUD systems using (Django,HTML,css,js and postgresql) and using (.NET core, sql server and c# programming language)
 * Worked in company owns a flutter app that provides payment solutions and prepaid and voucher cards (dealt with microservices architecture, azure service bus, CQRS and event sourcing).
+* wrote a collection of some [general articles](https://m-beayou.netlify.app/posts/the-knight-and-the-sword-of-time) that went viral (10000 reach somehow!) and received some positive reviews
 * built and analyzed a ball and plate balancing system using Arduino, Matlab and PID controller and tried to apply other types of controllers (lead lag, MPC, LQR)
 * Extensive experience in control systems, networking principles, and IoT development during my studies at college and projects.